-- (1) This section applies in relation to- - (a) offences under section 1 of this Act; - (b) offences under section 2 of this Act; and - (c) offences ancillary to an offence within paragraph (a) or (b) above. - (2) The offence shall be triable only on indictment. - (3) If an offence is committed outwith Scotland proceedings may be taken in any place in Scotland; and the offence may for incidental purposes be treated as having been committed in that place. - (4) A person convicted of- - (a) an offence involving murder; or - (b) an offence ancillary to an offence involving murder,
+- (1) This section applies in relation to- - (a) offences under section 1 of this Act: - (b) offences under section 2 of this Act; and - (c) offences ancillary to an offence within paragraph (a) or (b) above. - (2) The offence shall be triable only on indictment.

-Changes to legislation: There are outstanding changes not yet made by the legislation gov.uk editorial team to International Criminal Court (Scotland) Act 2001.
-Any changes that have already been made by the team appear in the content and are referenced with annotations.
+Changes to legislation: International Criminal Court (Scotland) Act 2001 is up to date with all changes known to be in force on or before 22 July 2016.
+There are changes that may be brought into force at a future date.
+Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)